peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

  <code>char</code> s.
 These sequences are well-formed under UTF-16, a
  16-bit encoding form of Unicode, except if they contain unpaired surrogate code points.
-(A surrogate code point is used to encode supplementary characters, those with code points U + 10000 or higher, in UTF-16.
-A surrogate pair is a high surrogate, U + D800 to U + DBFF, followed by a low surrogate, U + DC00 to U + DFFF.
+(A surrogate code point is used to encode supplementary characters, those with code points U+10000 or higher, in UTF-16.
+A surrogate pair is a high surrogate, U+D800 to U+DBFF, followed by a low surrogate, U+DC00 to U+DFFF.
 An unpaired surrogate code point is a surrogate not appearing in a surrogate pair.)
-Many of the methods in this class allow setting the behavior to follow when unpaired surrogate code points are found in text strings, such as throwing an error or treating the unpaired surrogate as a replacement character (U + FFFD).</p>
+Many of the methods in this class allow setting the behavior to follow when unpaired surrogate code points are found in text strings, such as throwing an error or treating the unpaired surrogate as a replacement character (U+FFFD).</p>

 ## Methods